-They will talk to their clients about each candidate, and “bring them to life” off the paper through discussing their work experiences, career aspirations, and why they will be a match with the client’s needs.
+They will talk to their clients about each candidate, and “bring them to life” off the paper by discussing their work experiences, career aspirations, and why they match the client’s needs.

 5. Client interview stage

-Clients are busy people, often managing large teams, and their schedules get filled up quick.
+Clients are busy people, often managing large teams within their business, and their schedules fill up quickly.
 A great recruiter knows this and schedules interview slots in advance to match the schedules for all involved.

-After the interview, the recruiter will collect feedback from both the candidate and client.
+After the interview, the recruiter will collect feedback from both the candidate and the client.
 Recruiters want to make sure they can give their candidates as much feedback as possible – good or bad – so they know where they stand and how they can improve their communication skills for future interviews.